PorterRyan/techno-literate-blog/content/resume/_index.md

 ## Selected Professional Experience
 **Technical Intern, Network Operations Center** | The Church of Jesus Christ of Latter-day Saints | Remote
 _August 2023 - December 2023_
-- Resolved or escalatd monitoring alerts for over 8,400 network devices worldwide using ServiceNow
+- Resolved or escalated monitoring alerts for over 8,400 network devices worldwide using ServiceNow
 - Consulted local stakeholders at over 550 sites on six continents
 - Troubleshot Cisco IOS and Meraki devices ensuring continuous access at business-critical locations
 - Triaged incidents by impact and urgency to determine SLA priority levels